NikkoGarcia/try-hack-me-walkthroughs/Network Services 2/README.md

 2.Great!
 Now, let's SSH into the server as the user, what is contents of smtp.txt

 ![Screen Shot 2021-02-09 at 8 52 55 AM](https://user-images.githubusercontent.com/55337670/107460987-372e8d80-6afd-11eb-81e0-0d66c400acc6.png)

+Task 8 Understanding MySQL
+Questions
+1. What type of software is MySQL?
+- relational database management system

+2. What language is MySQL based on?
+- SQL

+3. What communication model does MySQL use?
+- client-server

+4. What is a common application of MySQL?
+- back end database

+5. What major social network uses MySQL as their back-end database?
+This will require further research.
+- Facebook